veskol1/MyContacts/README.md

 Created list of contacts written in Jetpack Compose

-## An option to filter contacts by name.
 ## Main screen:
 - An option to filter contacts by name.
 - Contact image if exist or First letter of his name on colored background in circular shape